smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 ### Personal Libraries

-Re-using code one of the great advantages of Java.
+Re-using code is one of the great advantages of Java.
 You can create custom classes by putting the corresponding `.java`-file in the `lib/java` folder.
 A class named `Own` in package `foo.bar` needs to be

-- placed in the correct location for the package (i.e. `/foo/bar/Own.java`) or
+- placed in the correct location for the package (i.e. `lib/java/foo/bar/Own.java`) or
 - have the package name in the file name (i.e. `foo.bar.Own.java`).

 Not following these conventions might result in failure to start the script engine.